sergio-aci/-houseplantshop_webscraping_project/README.md

 # House Plant Shop Webscraping Project
-February, 2021 (v1.0)
+April, 2021 (v2.0)

-This webscraper is currently being developed by Sergio Drajner and Isaac Misri as part of the ITC Data Science Fellows Program
+This webscraper (v2.0) is currently being developed by Sergio Drajner and Isaac Misri as part of the ITC Data Science Fellows Program

-### Description
+## Description
 Plants and plant products are sold in many different varieties.
 Even with filtering capabilities provided by web shops, often times it can be difficult to sort through all products in an organized manner with customized filters.
-The webscraper being developed is meant to extract all relevant data about products and plants sold by House Plant Shop, a large houseplant webshop located at https://houseplantshop.com/collections/all-products
+The webscraper being developed is meant to extract relevant data about products and plants sold by House Plant Shop, a large houseplant webshop located at https://houseplantshop.com/collections/all-products

 ![](.README_images/houseplants.png)

-### Setup
+## Setup
-The webscraper is being developed using python and several packages which can be found in the requirements.txt file.
-To run the webscraper,
+v2.0 of the webscraper is being developed using python and several packages which can be found in the requirements.txt file.
+To set up the webscraper,
 simply:
-1. Download python or ensure that you have python installed
+1. Download python or ensure that you have the latest version of python installed.
+For optimal use ensure you have python 3.9 or a later version
 2. Open the terminal or command line interface
 3. Go to the directory where the webscraper project is saved
 4. Use the package manager pip to install packages using